apollographql/runtime-testing-framework/crates/rtf-cli/help.md

 ###### **Subcommands:**

-* `run` — Validate and run a test plan
+* `run` — Check and run a test plan
 * `template` — Template a test plan using provided values, outputting the resulting config to stdout

 ## `rtf run`

-Validate and run a test plan
+Check and run a test plan

 **Usage:** `rtf run [OPTIONS] <TEST_PLAN_PATH>`